-Assemble the cake at least 1 day before serving so the layers can firm in the refrigerator.
+Assemble the cake (find the recipe here) at least 1 day before serving so the layers can firm in the refrigerator.

 To make the orange syrup, stir the simple syrup and liqueur together.

 To make the whipped ganache, bring 3/4 cup plus 2 tablespoons of the cream to a simmer in a medium saucepan over medium heat.
 Put the chocolate in a heatproof bowl.
 Add the hot cream and let stand until the chocolate softens, about 3 minutes.
 Whisk until smooth.
 Let cool until tepid but still fluid, about 15 minutes.

 Whip the remaining 1 1/4 cups plus 2 tablespoons cream in the chilled bowl of a heavy-duty stand mixer fitted with the whisk attachment on medium speed only until the cream holds its shape, just before soft peaks begin to form.
 Pour the whipped cream over the cooled chocolate mixture and fold together with a silicone spatula.
 Do not overmix, or the ganache will be grainy.
 Transfer 1/2 cup of the ganache to a small bowl and set aside.

 To assemble the cake, transfer the cake, with its cutting board, to the work surface.
 Using an 8 by 3-inch metal cake ring as a template, cut out two 8-inch rounds of cake from opposite corners of the chocolate cake.
 Cut out two half-rounds of cake from the remaining cake, and save the scraps.
 The two half-rounds will be put together, with the reserved scraps cut to fill in the gap, to become the center cake layer.